 - They have two horns on their head and are gray or black in color.

 - The greater one-horned rhino is found in Nepal and Assam, India.

 - They weigh between 1,500 and 2,000 pounds and stand at 4-5 feet tall.

 - They have one horn on their head and are light brown or gray in color.

 - The Indian Indian rhinoceros is smaller than the other two Indian Rhino species and is found in Assam, India.

 The Indian rhino is currently listed as vulnerable on the IUCN Red List of Threatened Species.
 Greater one-horned rhinos are threatened by poaching and habitat loss.
 There are only about 3,500 Indian rhinos remaining in the wild, and their numbers are declining.

 At the beginning of the 20th Century, the Indian rhino was nearly extinct, with only 200 beasts left.
 They had been hunted nearly to the last rhino for their horns, which are covered in Chinese and Vietnamese medicine for their supposed curative powers.

-Habitat loss through expanding agriculture also restricted the range of the rhinos.
+Habitat loss and human-wildlife conflict through expanding agriculture also restricted the range of the rhinos.

 Aggressive conservation measures helped the Indian rhino to restore its numbers to some degree.
 Still, an upsurge in demand for traditional medicines, especially in Vietnam, has caused poachers to begin hunting the rhinos again.
 In addition, to use in medicines, the horn is also used to make buttons, knife handles, and other decorative items.